amazyyy/hodldex.io-i18n/README.md

 ### Start translate

 - check `en.json`, copy the content inside it, and start to translate, key by key
+- leave the key as it was, only change the content.
 - variables are inside doupble {{curly braces}}, leave variables as it was

 ### Example